Sleep when the baby sleeps: it’s what every new mother is advised.

 Here are ways you can do so:

 Most mothers crave more sleep – and most mothers need more sleep!
-So, it makes sense to prioritise this need over all others.
+So, it makes sense to prioritize this need over all others.

 When it is time for your baby to take a nap – and you are at home – simply put them to bed as you normally do and hop into bed yourself!